Kyungho-Won/EEG-dataset-for-RSVP-P300-speller/README.md

  ## 4. Get started
  #### At first, download EEG and make directory named "data" in ./Matlab or ./Python.
 Otherwise you can specify your filepath in the scripts.
  #### To get details of this dataset, please use the paper mentioned above.
-You can download this dataset in _figshare_, open-access repository here: https://www.nature.com/articles/s41597-022-01509-w#citeas
+You can download this dataset in _figshare_, open-access repository here: https://doi.org/10.6084/m9.figshare.c.5769449.v1 if you cannot find it
  #### Second, add paths for ./functions for ./Matlab or ./Python
  ```
  ./Matlab/data/s01.mat